ianrumford/ianrumford.github.com/source/_posts/2014-02-19-a-little-sugar-with-your-clojure-aspect-contracts.markdown

 # Final Words

-**CHUGAR** is part of a larger project (other parts to be published soon).
+**CHUGAR's** genesis was as part of a larger project (other parts to be published soon).

 Writing the project has taught me a lot about [Clojure][ClojureHome] (notably macros and protocols) and its ecosystem (testing, profiling, Clojars and suchlike)  but I still have lots to learn.

-I'm sure more experienced Clojurians will have some head-scratching moments if they looked at the code.
+I'm sure more experienced Clojurians would have some head-scratching moments if they looked at the code.
 As I tweeted recently, I think the biggest challenge to learning a new language is to design idiomatically and well in it.
 All advice on that subject gratefully received and acknowledged.

 The whole point of **CHUGAR** was/is to make using the rich features of **CCC** as easy  as possible.
-I hope it (begins to) succeed on that criterion and I believe  _mnemonics_ offers an original contribution and productivity aid for defining, re-using and composing contract aspects.
+I hope it (begins to) succeed on that criterion and believe  _mnemonics_ offers an original contribution and productivity aid for defining, re-using and composing contract aspects.

-I already have another project article in the works on the practical use of **CHUGAR** to apply aspect contracts to the value of map keys.
+I already have another article  in the works (part of the same project) on the practical and concrete use of **CHUGAR** to apply aspect contracts to the values of map keys.
 Coming soon!

 # Final Final Words